uncw-library/carousels/README.md

 ### To add new pages with new carousels

-There are two example endoints.  /demopage and /demojson
+There are two example endpoints.  /demopage and /demojson

-Like their names, one renders an html page and the other a json file.
+One example renders an html page and the other a json file.

 Tracing the logic from:

-    routes.js -> carousels.js -> queries.js -> carousel.js -> routes.js -> views/demo-page-template.hbs
+    routes.js--> carousels.js--> queries.js------------------->-|
+    views/demo-page-template.hbs <--routes.js <--carousel.js <--|

 Each step along the way is modular.
 For example:

     In routes.js, /demopage endpoing is set as a 'demopage' type, & also as demo-page-template.hbs template.